Vassopoli/.zshrc/README.md

     cd zshrc
     ```

-3. And finally, create a hard link in your home folder.
+3. Create a hard link in your home folder.
 Note the `-f` flag that forces the link creation, overriding existing auto-generated `.zshrc`.

     ```sh
     ln -f ./.zshrc $HOME/.zshrc
+    ```

+4. And finally, source the new .zshrc (or close your terminal and open a new one)

+    ```sh
+    source $HOME/.zshrc
     ```